harness/developer-hub/docs/internal-developer-portal/features/scorecard.md

 ## Disabling Scorecards

-- Comment out the Scorecard related lines added under **Layout** pages as mentioned above to remove the Scorecard components from the Catalog pages.
+- Comment out the Scorecard related lines added under **Layout** pages as mentioned above, to remove the Scorecard components from the Catalog pages.

 - Additionally, you can also change the status of all the Scorecards you have to "draft".
 This will ensure that the computation will not run and will not be shown to the developer.